abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

-out in the cold with the rain dripping down our necks, carrying large uncomfortable objects across slippery mud not wanting to drop them, finding places to store 300 apples and oranges in a confined space, whatever it might be, we have the capacity to *contend against,* and we have the capacity to be *content with---*to attune ourselves with the way things are as we go about our tasks.
+out in the cold with the rain dripping down our necks, carrying large uncomfortable objects across slippery mud not wanting to drop them, finding places to store 300 apples and oranges in a confined space, whatever it might be, we have the capacity to *contend against*, and we have the capacity to be *content with*---to attune ourselves with the way things are as we go about our tasks.
 It's a choice.

 Often we relate to obstacles in our lives as being unavoidable.
 It's as